 Get with the Algo-rhythm

 The ‘Computing through Dance’ project was developed by the Digital Schoolhouse and Langley Grammar School’s ICT Department to appeal to girls and incorporate computing in an innovative way into the curriculum.
-The project starts by creating flow charts of instructions to perform dance moves of a well know dance like; the Hokey Cokey, the rugby team (New Zealand And Tonga) Haka, Michael Jackson Moon Walk or a Tudor dance which many children study in Key Stage 2.
+The project starts by creating flow charts of instructions to perform dance moves of a well known dance.
 The initial objective is to develop the understanding of a sequence and appreciate the importance of accurate instructions.
-Loops are then introduced for repeated instructions within the dance.
-A hilarious video clip of an animated character doing the Hokey Cokey is used but pupils should be encouraged to volunteer.
+Loops are then introduced for repeated instructions within the dance and finally, selection, to decide when the dancers should start moving.